davelindo/powerflow/README.md

 # Powerflow (Native Swift)

 Powerflow is a native macOS menu bar app for monitoring power input, system load, and battery health in real time.
-This fork focuses on the Swift implementation under `native-swift/`.
+This repository is the Swift-first fork.

 Fork reference: https://github.com/lzt1008/powerflow